Package Discovery and Resource Access using ``pkg_resources``

 a name like "The $$$ Tree" becomes "The-Tree".
 Note that if you are

-generating a filename from this value you should combine it with a call to
+generating a filename from this value you should replace the "-" characters

 Similar to ``safe_name()`` except that spaces in the input become dots, and